brentishere41848/Vlaamse-Codex/docs/04_language_spec.md

 ## Notes for a production version

-If you want this to scale beyond a parody demo, define:
+If you want this to scale beyond a demo, define:

 - Proper quoting/escaping for strings (e.g., `tekst begin ... tekst einde` or triple-token quoting)
 - Lists and maps with explicit delimiters (still in words)